Huntcliff School, Kirton in Lindsey: History

 The school opened as Kirton Lindsey Secondary Modern School.
 John Rawlinson joined as headteacher in January 1955, after seven years at Shepton Mallet Secondary Modern School, being originally from Dagenham.

 The previous headteacher, Mr L Scott, moved to become head of the new Moulton County Modern School.

-In 1958 it became the Kirton Huntcliff Secondary School.
+In 1958, it became Kirton Huntcliff Secondary School.

 Those children from Scawby and Hibaldstow would move to Westmoor Secondary School (became the Vale of Ancholme School, in 1976) at Brigg, when that school was built in September 1959.
 The early school in the 1950s had houses of Witham, Ancholme, and Trent and had been opened by the Lindsey Education Committee.

 In the mid-1970s, around 60% of those at the school were non-grammar school children from villages such as Hemswell, Scotter, and Willoughton in West Lindsey.
 Lincolnshire was not joining the comprehensive system, as it was universally opposed in the rural areas of the county, so children in that part of West Lindsey would have to choose another secondary school.